 AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL Mifflin Meadows (DE004000003) 54 Converting to RAD.
-A CHAP was issued for McLane Gardens, Peach Circle and Holly Square as of April 26, 2019, and will go to RAD Closing no later than June 1, 2020.
-Separate CHAP's was issued for Mifflin Meadows and Laverty Lane on May 14, 2019.
-These properties should go to RAD closing in FY2021-2022.
-In all cases, the properties are to be converted from Public housing to Project Based Vouchers with Low-Income Housing Tax Credits.
-Laverty Lane (DE004000008) 50 Converting to RAD.
+CHAP's was issued for Mifflin Meadows on May 14, 2019.
+This property should go to RAD closing in FY2021-2022.
+In all cases, the properties are to be converted from Public housing to Project Based Vouchers with Low-Income Housing Tax iii.
+Planned New Project Based Vouchers